Skip to content

 $ cd reoxide

-ReOxide consists of the decompiler, which is a drop-in replacement for the Ghidra decompiler, and a manager, who the decompiler instances communicate with.
-ReOxide uses Meson as build system, as well as Python for the manager component and packaging.
+ReOxide consists of the decompiler, a drop-in replacement for the Ghidra decompiler, and a manager, who the decompiler instances communicate with.
+ReOxide uses Meson as build system and Python for the manager part and packaging.

 Building using Python

-For ease of packaging, ReOxide currently uses the Python build system for manager component and packages the decompiler component directly into the corresponding Python wheel.
-This is achieved by making use of the meson-python build backend.
-Using pip, ReOxide can be built and installed into the current Python environment using the following command:
+ReOxide currently uses the Python build system for the manager part and packages the decompiler part directly into the Python wheel, using the meson-python backend.
+To build and install ReOxide into the current Python environment, use pip:

 sh